Hill Giants

 Gargantuan giant, chaotic neutral

-- Armor Class 14 (Natural Armor)
+• Armor Class 14 (Natural Armor)

-- Hit Points 200 (16d12 + 96)
+• Hit Points 200 (16d12 + 96)

-- Speed 0 ft.
+• Speed 0 ft.

-STR DEX CON INT WIS CHA 23 (+6) 3 (-4) 22 (+6) 8 (-1) 12 (+1) 13 (+1)
+23 (+6) 3 (-4) 22 (+6) 8 (-1) 12 (+1) 13 (+1)

-- Saving Throws STR +10, CON +10
+• Saving Throws STR +10, CON +10

-- Skills Athletics +10, Perception +5, Persuasion +5
+• Skills Athletics +10, Perception +5, Persuasion +5

-- Damage Resistances Attacks made without advantage
+• Damage Resistances Attacks made without advantage

-- Senses Passive Perception 15
+• Senses Passive Perception 15

-- Languages Goblin, Giant, Jotunhaug
+• Languages Goblin, Giant, Jotunhaug

-- Challenge 10 (5,900 XP)
+• Challenge 10 (5,900 XP)

 Ordning of Plenty.
-When initiative is rolled, each friendly giant within 60 ft. gains 11 (2d10) temporary hit points.
-While a giant has these temporary hit points, it has immunity to poison and to being frightened, and makes Wisdom saving throws at advantage.
+When initiative is rolled, each friendly giant within 60 feet gains 11 (2d10) temporary hit points.

 Actions

 Dwarf-Driver Club.
 Melee Weapon Attack: +10 to hit, reach 15 ft., one target.
-Hit: 19 (3d8 + 6) bludgeoning damage and the target must succeed on a DC 18 Strength saving throw or be pushed 20 ft. away, or half as far on a success.
+Hit: 19 (3d8 + 6) bludgeoning damage and the target must succeed on a DC 18 Strength saving throw or be pushed 20 feet away, or half as far on a success.

 Snatch.
 Melee Weapon Attack: +10 to hit, reach 10 ft., one target.
 Hit: 15 (2d8 + 6) bludgeoning damage and the target is grappled (escape DC 18).

 Hurl Creature (Requires a grappled creature).
 Ranged Weapon Attack: +10 to hit, range 30/60 ft., one target.
 Hit: 17 (2d10 + 6) bludgeoning damage.
-On a hit or miss, the thrown creature takes the attack's damage.

 Savor.
 The giant slowly chews.
 Each creature in its mouth must succeed on a DC 18 Dexterity saving throw or take 35 (10d6) bludgeoning damage, or half as much on a success.